jgstew/tools/JS/VirusTotal2Prefetch/README.md

+# NOTE: This is for the old VirusTotal UI that no longer exists.

 JavaScript required to create a prefetch from a virustotal analysis, meant to be used as a bookmarklet.

 This site has a bunch of ads all over it, but you can find this here: http://marklets.com/VirusTotal%20to%20Prefetch.aspx